About the Program

 IRP recognizes that there is a lot of talent and resources in the romance industry and we want to help raise that talent up.
 To do that, we need romance authors who have hit milestones in their writing and publishing journey to share, connect and mentor other authors.
 The beauty of mentoring is that it helps both partners grow and learn from one another.
 Every published author (regardless on what publishing path they've chosen) has the knowledge to share with those who is interested.
 Writing doesn't have to be a solo sport-- as a mentor, you can help be a sounding board and ally to a new writer aiming for success.
 As a mentee, you can build helpful connections and even lasting friendships with other romance authors who have walked the talk.

-You don't have to be an expert, you only have to be open to share your skills and experience with someone who wants to learn.
+As a mentor, you don't have to be an expert, you only have to be open to sharing your skills and experience with someone who wants to learn.
 The benefits of such a program is uplifting, supportive and inclusive.

 All romance writers are welcomed to apply, especially #ownvoices, LGBTQ+, BIPOC, authors with disability and other members of underrepresented communities.